Electric bikes (e-bikes) explained.

 Trains: Widen your range, go all Inter-City, or give yourself a head start on a day ride by putting your bike on a train.
-Its free, but check on the National rail website whether the train operator you will be using requires you to book a bike space ahead or not.
-(Choose your train, click on ‘details’ at end of the line of text for that train, and then on the cycle symbol to find out the cycle policy for that train.) – see more info on this from Sustrans and Plusbike
+It’s free, but check on the National rail website whether the train operator you will be using requires you to book a bike space ahead or not.
+(Choose your train, click on ‘details’ at the end of the line of text for that train, and then on the cycle symbol to find out the cycle policy for that particular train.)

-The e-bike market is opening up fast lately, and if you are curious about or considering buying an e-bike check out publications like eBikeTips , a very current online magazine often drawn upon in this article, A to B magazine , and online forums like Pedelecs.
-All offer general discussions about e-bikes, plus news and reviews of e-bikes.
+The e-bike market is opening up fast lately, and if you are curious about or considering buying an e-bike check out publications like eBikeTips , a very current online magazine often drawn upon in this article, electricbikereport , A to B magazine , and online forums like Pedelecs.
+All offer general discussions about e-bikes, plus news and reviews of e-bikes and related articles.